jib1337/blockade-recon/README.md

 # Blockade-Recon | Jack Nelson, 2020

 This tool captures MAC addresses from wireless data and tallys them based on manufacturer.
 Data can be imported and exported for use over multiple sessions.
-Useful for auditing wireless devices that active at a location.
+Useful for auditing wireless devices that are active at a location.

 ![UI Screenshot](screen.jpg)